zulip/zulip/docs/integration-guide.md

   setup the integration, including what URLs to use, etc.  If there are any screens in the product involved, take a few screenshots with the input fields filled out with sample values in order to make the instructions really easy to follow.
+For the screenshots, use something like `github-bot@example.com` for the email addresses and an obviously fake API key like `abcdef123456790`.

 * Finally, generate a message sent by the integration and take a screenshot of the message to provide an example message in the